corb555/Task-Score/README.md

 ### Tags
 The distance component tracks the distance from the agent to objects that have the tags you have added in the Inspector.
-For an FPS these might be something like:  *healthpack, player, ammo, weapon, ambush*
+For an FPS these might be something like:  *healthpack, player, ammo, weapon, etc.

 ### Field of Vision
 Rather than having a fixed angle cutoff with an item either in or out of field of vision, this script allows objects toward the center of view to be visible further off, and objects off to the side must be closer to be visible.
 This script also allows marks an item behind you as visible if it is close (anything within minDistance is visible even if behind you).
 If DebugFlag is set, this will log the cutoff distance for each angle of field of vision.